Nikola135/hello-world/README.md

 # hello-world
-This is simple hello-world repository
+This is simple hello-world repository.
+Hi, my name is Nikola.